-The City of Auburn has three (3) streams within its jurisdiction that fail to meet the state's minimum water quality standards for their designated uses.
-Two streams have a finalized Total Maximum Daily Load (TMDL), and two streams are included on the 2018 final 303(d) list.
+The City of Auburn (hereafter referred to as the City) has three (3) streams within its jurisdiction that fail to meet the state's minimum water quality standards for their designated uses.
+Two (2) streams have a finalized Total Maximum Daily Load (TMDL), and two (2) streams are included on the 2022 Final 303(d) List.
 A TMDL was approved for the Saugahatchee Creek watershed in 2008, with the pollutants of concern being total phosphorus (TP) and organic enrichment/dissolved oxygen (OE/DO).
-Saugahatchee Creek was listed on the 2018 303(d) list for pathogens, and E. coli monitoring for this impairment will begin during the next reporting period (4/1/2019 - 3/31/2020).
-A TMDL was finalized for Parkerson's Mill Creek in 2011 for pathogens, with E. coli as the indicator bacteria.
-Moore's Mill Creek was included on the 303(d) list of impaired streams in 2000 for siltation, and there is currently no TMDL for Moore's Mill Creek.
+Additionally, Saugahatchee Creek was listed on the 2018 303(d) list for pathogens with E. coli as the indicator bacteria.
+Parkerson Mill Creek received a finalized TMDL in 2011 for pathogens, with E. coli as the indicator bacteria.
+Moore's Mill Creek was included on the 2000 Final 303(d) List for siltation, and the 2022 Final 303(d) List for pathogens with E. coli as the indicator bacteria.
 This Stormwater Quality Monitoring Plan will address the TMDL pollutants of concern and 303(d) impairment for each of these streams.